mnoorenberghe/webtrees-facebook/README.md

 ## TODO ##
 * handle transition from internal account to FB if using different email address.
+* support redirecting to destination page via $url
-* support assigning gedcom-specific info: Default individual, Individual record, & Role.
+* support assigning gedcom-specific info: Default individual, Individual record, & Role***.
+* Test default role
 * ensure there is sufficient logging.
-* support redirecting to destination page via $url
 * allow user comment on account creation
 * Remove users from pre-approved list when they are linked.
 * Test making FB the primary login mechanism by setting the login URL
+* double-check window.location usage
+* check if bad API keys